 Restless legs syndrome (RLS) is a nerve problem.
-It is an urge to move the legs that you can’t control.
+It causes a person to move their legs without control.

-The doctor will ask about your symptoms and health history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-The diagnosis is based mainly on your symptoms.
+This is enough to make the diagnosis.
 There is no test for RLS.

 Tests to check for health problems that may trigger RLS are:

 There is no cure for RLS.
 The goal of treatment is to manage symptoms.
 Options are:

 There are no known guidelines to prevent RLS.

 Restless Legs Syndrome Foundation

 Garcia-Borreguero D, Cano-Pumarega I. New concepts in the management of restless legs syndrome.
 BMJ.
 2017 Feb 27;356:j104.

 Gonzalez-Latapi P, Malkani R. Update on restless leg syndrome: from mechanisms to treatment.
 Curr Neurol Neurosci Rep. 2019;19(8):54.